 - Get a professional image taken if possible, if not take an image in natural light.
 Either outside or in front of a window.
 This will give you the best chance of producing a higher quality image.

 - Just go for a head and shoulders photo so that viewers can easily see your face.

 - Particularly if you’re a business owner, try and incorporate one of your brand colours into the photo as it helps reaffirms your brand image and identity.
 It could be just a small element such as a tie or necklace etc.

 An additional way to enhance your profile is by including a custom banner image.
 This should be related to the field or industry that you work within.
 It should provide a visual representation that emphasises the written elements of your profile.
 Many people don’t consider changing the default banner but it could really help you stand out.

 Here are some basic ideas of visuals you could use;

-- Clean and simple image of a work space
+- A clean and simple image of a workspace

 - Tools of the trade that visualise your role